JD557/rokrok/README.md

 You can run the JVM version with `cs launch eu.joaocosta:rokrok_3:latest.release`

-For the Native version, you currently need to build from source, which requires SDL2.
+For the Native version, you can either download the [latest precompiled release](https://github.com/JD557/rokrok/releases) or build it source, which requires SDL2.
 You can run it with `just run-native`.

 ## Acknowledgments